wuliao697/EconomyAPI-EndStone/README.md

 Welcome to the submission of issues!
 Unless the endstone program is retired from history, I'll keep it updated!

+I used some radical settings regarding file reading, but will refine them later.

 ## Command Introduction
 ```
 - View your own money